 register_post_type() as well as reference custom theme options created and stored using the

-Field groups for our custom post type were added, organized by subject area for the intake questionnaire.
+Field groups for our custom post type were added and organized by subject area for the intake questionnaire.

-For our theme options, we created an ACF Repeater with two sub fields: a simple text field for the form/page title, and a textarea to store the field group IDs which we’ll use to reference the custom fields from our custom post type.
-This demo is just using one field group per page, but using a textarea provides the flexibility to have multiple field groups per page (we’re going to explode the textarea into an array when we code out the form).
+For our theme options, we created an ACF Repeater with two sub-fields: a simple text field for the form/page title and a textarea to store the field group IDs, which we’ll use to reference the custom fields from our custom post type.
+This demo uses just one field group per page, but using a textarea provides the flexibility to have multiple field groups per page (we will explode the textarea into an array when we code out the form).

 <?php // get intake pages to display $intake_pages = get_field( 'intake_pages', 'option' ) ?: ; // post_id or 'new_post' $post_id = isset( $_GET['post_id'] ) ? $_GET['post_id'] : 'new_post'; // ACF form head acf_form_head(); // our theme header get_header(); ?>